 EV adoption rises as one in four customers globally likely to buy EV as next car

-EV adoption rises as one in four customers globally likely to buy EV as next car2 min read .
-Updated: 28 Oct 2021, 09:57 AM IST
+EV adoption rises as one in four customers globally likely to buy EV as next car

 A survey by AlixPartners found that the range of electric vehicles continues to be the top deciding factor for most consumers globally.